hseinsb/Apify/README.md

 A: No!
 The actor works without any Instagram login.

 **Q: Can I extract from private accounts?**
-A: No, only publicly available reels can be extracted.
+A: No, only publicly available posts and reels can be extracted.

+**Q: Does it work with both posts and reels?**
+A: Yes!
+Works with both `/p/` (posts) and `/reel/` (reels) URLs.

 **Q: How accurate is the transcription?**
 A: Very accurate!
 We use OpenAI Whisper, the industry-leading speech-to-text AI.

-**Q: What if a reel has no audio?**
+**Q: What if a post/reel has no audio?**
-A: The transcript will be empty, but all other data will be extracted.
+A: The transcript will be empty, but all other data (caption, likes, etc.) will be extracted.

-**Q: Can I process old reels?**
+**Q: Can I process old posts?**
 A: Yes!
-Any publicly available reel URL will work, regardless of age.
+Any publicly available Instagram URL will work, regardless of age.

 ## 📧 Support